International @Campuslife provides visa and immigration advice

 2) Confirmation of Acceptance for Studies (CAS) number

-3) Evidence of finances (and related documents)
+3) Evidence of finances (and related documents) *

 Finance issues are the number one reason we see for visa refusals and are normally completely avoidable!
-Please check your finance documents against the examples in the Documents for a Student application and carefully read our Minimising risk of Student Visa refusal information.
-You may need additional documents if you are using your parents (or official legal guardian's bank ststements).
+Please check your finance documents against the examples in the Documents for a Student application and carefully read our Minimising risk of Student Visa refusal guide.
+You may need additional documents if you are using your parents (or official legal guardian's bank statements).
 These are outlined in our Guide to documents for Student Visa.

-4) Proof of progress/academic qualifications as stated on your CAS
+4) Proof of progress/academic qualifications as stated on your CAS *

-- You will need to include the transcripts and certificates of any qualifications (or English Language assessments) that are listed on your CAS statement and/or the Checklist that will be generated once you submit your online visa application
+You will need to include the transcripts and certificates of any qualifications (or English Language assessments) that are listed on your CAS statement and/or the Checklist that will be generated once you submit your online visa application.

 5) Academic Technology Approval Scheme (ATAS) certificate (if applicable)